Hugh & Jane Hunt Chair in Cancer Research

 The general subject of research in my laboratory is pancreatic cancer and other diseases of the pancreas, primarily pancreatitis.
 We have used modern techniques of molecular biology, biochemistry, cell biology, and immunology to develop a comprehensive program of investigation into the biology of normal and diseased pancreatic ductal epithelial cells.

-- I serve as the Principal Investigator of a Pancreatic SPORE and am the PI on a project in the SPORE program that is directed towards developing and testing vaccines for treating pancreatic cancer.
-I have received funding by the National Cancer Institute (NCI) as PI of a Biomarker Developmental Laboratory (organ focus Pancreas) within the Early Detection Research Network (EDRN).
-Biomarker Developmental Laboratories have the responsibility for the development and characterization of new biomarkers or the refinement of existing biomarkers.
-I am Core Director and Project PI in an NCI Pancreatic Tumor Microenvironment Network (TMEN), and I continue to have R01 funding for basic studies of the role of MUC 1 in metastasis and progression of pancreatic cancer.
+• I serve as the Principal Investigator of a SPORE in Pancreatic cancer and am the PI on a project in the SPORE program that is directed towards developing and testing vaccines for treating pancreatic cancer.
+I have previously received funding by the National Cancer Institute (NCI) as PI of a Biomarker Developmental Laboratory (organ focus Pancreas) within the Early Detection Research Network (EDRN).
+Biomarker Developmental Laboratories have the responsibility for the development and characterization of new biomarkers or the refinement of existing.

 NCI’s SPOREs (Specialized Programs of Research Excellence) focus on a specific organ site and are designed to enable the rapid and efficient movement of basic scientific findings into clinical settings.
 The projects in the SPORE focus on translational studies that address basic and clinical issues of importance to improve the outcome of patients with pancreatic cancer, and seek to 1) develop and test novel diagnostic reagents and assays that will improve our ability to detect pancreatic cancer in its early stages; 2) develop and test novel diagnostic strategies including immunotherapy, chemotherapy, and chemoradiation therapy for patients with early and advanced pancreatic cancer, and 3) undertake basic research studies in conjunction with clinical trials that will provide insight at the molecular level into the reasons for success and failure of the different strategies.